lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Verse 4.** The banner of the gospel.

-1\.Why a banner?
+1\.
+Why a banner?
 A rallying point, meant to fight under, etc.

-2\.By whom given. *Thou.*
+2\.
+By whom given. *Thou.*

-3\.To whom. *To them that fear thee.*
+3\.
+To whom. *To them that fear thee.*

-4\.What is to be done with it. *To be displayed.*
+4\.
+What is to be done with it. *To be displayed.*

-5\.For what cause. *Because of the truth.* Truth promotes truth.
+5\.
+For what cause. *Because of the truth.* Truth promotes truth.

 **Verse 5.** The deliverance of the elect needs a saving God, a mighty God (*right hand* ), and a prayer hearing God.

 **Verse 5.** (*last clause* ). *Save... and hear.* The remarkable order of these words suggests that—

-1\.In the purpose of God.
+1\.
+In the purpose of God.

-2\.In the first works of grace.
+2\.
+In the first works of grace.

-3\.Often under trial.
+3\.
+Often under trial.

-4\.And specially in fierce temptations, Gods saving precedes man's praying.
+4\.
+And specially in fierce temptations, Gods saving precedes man's praying.

 **Verse 6.** God's holy promise, ground for present joy, and for boldly taking possession of the promised good.